 For everyone else, once all your documents are submitted your visa should be processed within three working days.

 Extend Your Single-Entry Visa

 Extending your single-entry Non-B visa is the last part of the visa application process.
-If you have a multiple-entry Non-B visa you can skip this section.

 You can extend your Non-B visa in Thailand at Immigration Division 1 for a year or two depending on:

 If you work for a BOI-promoted company, you have to go to the One-Stop Service Center to extend your visa.

 To extend your visa, you have to hand in the similar documents that you used to apply for your visa.
 But you’ll also need to hand in your Thai work permit, which you’ll apply for after you get your Non-B visa.

 If you can’t extend your visa before it expires, you have to leave Thailand and re-apply for the visa.